reflectoring/reflectoring.github.io/_posts/2019-07-20-maven-scopes-gradle-configurations.md

 |{::nomarkdown}<ul><li>test compile time</li></ul>   {:/}  | no           | no                   |

-### `testRuntimeOnly`the
+### `testRuntimeOnly`

-Similar to `runtimeOnly`, but dependencies declared with `testRuntimeOnly` are only available during runtime of tests.
+Similar to `runtimeOnly`, but dependencies declared with `testRuntimeOnly` are **only available during runtime of tests** and not at compile time.

-An example would be declaring a depenendcy to the [JUnit Jupiter Engine](https://stackoverflow.com/questions/48448331/difference-between-junit-jupiter-api-and-junit-jupiter-engine), which runs our unit tests, but which we don’t compile against.
+An example would be declaring a dependency to the [JUnit Jupiter Engine](https://stackoverflow.com/questions/48448331/difference-between-junit-jupiter-api-and-junit-jupiter-engine), which runs our unit tests, but which we don’t compile against.

 | When available?                                                            | Transitive ? | Included in Artifact? |
 | -------------------------------------------------------------------------- | ------------ | --------------------- |